 And, beyond film scoring, Jeff has created a repertoire of classical and contemporary compositions that he has both performed, and had performed, with various sized ensembles, from solo artists, to symphony orchestras and live theatre.
 He has also recorded and produced soundtrack albums and single releases.
 Such work has brought Jeff considerable, international exposure and acclaim.

-Jeff and his wife, Anieli Gaverio Mantello (who has taught him everything he knows about Brazilian music and dance), are residents of Ribeirão Preto, São Paulo, Brazil and Westborough, Massachusetts.
+Jeff and his wife, Anieli Gaverio Mantello (who has taught him everything he knows about Brazilian music and dance), are residents of Westborough, Massachusetts and Santa Rita do Passa Quatro, Brazil.